sohamxda7/mtufinder/README.md

 # MTU Finder for WireGuard (Windows)

-Small Tk GUI tool to discover your path MTU (via DF `ping`) and suggest a WireGuard‑friendly MTU.
+Small Tk GUI tool to discover your path MTU and suggest a WireGuard‑friendly MTU.

 ## What it does
 - Pings a host with DF flag and binary‑searches the largest size that doesn’t fragment.